A proximal method for composite minimization: Introduction

+where $\bar{c} := c(\bar{x})$ and $\mbox{}^*$ denotes the adjoint map.
+In examples, we can interpret the vector $\bar{v}$ as a Lagrange multiplier.
+We begin by showing that, when the current point $x$ is near the critical point $\bar{x}$, the proximal linearized subproblem \eqref{pls} has a local solution $d$ of size $O(| x-\bar{x} |)$.
+To illuminate this idea, consider first a function $h$ that is convex, lower semicontinuous, and never $-\infty$.
+Assuming that the vector $c(x)+ \nabla c(x) d$ lies in the domain of $h$ for some step $d \in \R^n$, the subproblem (\ref{pls}) involves minimizing a strictly convex function with nonempty compact level sets, and thus has a unique solution $d=d(x)$.
+If we assume slightly more --- that $c(x) + \nabla c(x)d$ lies in the relative interior of the domain of $h$ for some $d$ (as holds obviously if $h$ is continuous at $c(x)$), a standard chain rule from convex analysis implies that $d=d(x)$ is the unique solution of the following inclusion:

-We prove results of three types: \begin{enumerate} \item When the current point $x$ is near the critical point $\bar{x}$, the proximal linearized subproblem (\ref{gen-prox}) has a local solution $d$ of size $O(| x-\bar{x} |)$.
-By projecting the point $x+d$ onto the inverse image under the map $c$ of the domain of the function $h$, we can obtain a step that reduces the objective (\ref{hc}).
+When $h$ is prox-regular rather than convex, reasonable conditions ensure that the subproblem (\ref{pls}) still has a unique local solution close to zero, for $\mu$ sufficiently large, also characterized by property \eqnok{pls_opt}.
+Then, by projecting the point $x+d$ onto the inverse image under the map $c$ of the domain of the function $h$, we can obtain a step that reduces the objective.

-\item Under reasonable conditions, when $x$ is close to $\bar{x}$, if $h$ is ``partly smooth'' at $\bar c$ relative to a certain manifold $\cM$ (a generalization of the surface defined by the active constraints in classical nonlinear programming), then the algorithm ``identifies'' $\cM$: The solution $d$ of the subproblem (\ref{gen-prox}) has $\Phi(d) \in \cM$.
+The final part of Section \ref{sec:sized} focuses on the common situation in which the function $h$ is partly smooth at the point $\bar c$ relative to a certain manifold $\cM$ --- a generalization of the surface defined by the active constraints in classical nonlinear programming.
+We give conditions guaranteeing that, when $x$ is close to $\bar{x}$, the algorithm ``identifies'' $\cM$, in the sense that the solution $d$ of the subproblem (\ref{gen-prox}) has $\Phi(d) \in \cM$.